kannankvs/md2/Command-Reference.md

 	Some of the possible options are
 	1) --table_name <table_name>, Example: config acl update full " --table_name DT_ACL_T1  /etc/sonic/acl_table_1.json "
 	2) --session_name <session_name>, Example: config acl update full " --session_name mirror_ses1 /etc/sonic/acl_table_1.json "
-	3) --max-priority <priority_value>, Example: config acl update full " --max-priority 100  /etc/sonic/acl_table_1.json "
+	3) --max_priority <priority_value>, Example: config acl update full " --max-priority 100  /etc/sonic/acl_table_1.json "

 	NOTE: All these optional parameters should be inside the double quotes.
 If none of the options are provided, double quotes is not required for specifying filename alone.
 	Any number of optional parameters can be configured in the same command.